ProjectEvergreen/greenwood/www/pages/docs/build.md

 ### PostCSS

-To override the default **postcss.config.js** with your own preferred configuration, create a new postcss.config.js file within your project's root directory.
+To override the default **postcss.config.js** with your own configuration, create a new postcss.config.js file within your project's root directory.

 By default, the postcss.config.js being used: